jpbeaudet/autotask/README.md

 The final run function for the bots will requires all invoked parameters or invoke the failedParams error.
 The bot will optionally support a token/permissions system of exposed authentification rules Finally i will strugle to make it as simple and generic humanly possible.
 Any ideas or contributions is welcomed!
+Eventually i would add neural net machine learning to prioritize best performing routines sets conditionaaly to oracles data which would enable to learn to be better.
+Also it could bind machine learning result as oracles from the main pipelines to each routine and task saparatly, making it a very smart bot !

 ##### Main logic:
 lexicon: